blay/blay.se/edgeryders.markdown

 > they range dramatically on the spectrum from peaceful, creative and
 > progressive, to reactionary and violent.
 >
-> [
->
-> @Herrera2006]
+> [^53]

 Intention of Youth Policy
 -------------------------

-EU programs for youth policy has been in place since 1988, however the intentions behind youth policy has varied[@EuropeanCommission2009].
-Sometimes, youth has been seen as problematic collection of people that needs to be guided through the transition to adulthood so that they don’t fall into any traps[@besley2009governmentality].
-If this fails, the youth justice system has to take over and try to get the youth back on track[@besley2009governmentality].
+EU programs for youth policy has been in place since 1988, however the intentions behind youth policy has varied.[^54] Sometimes, youth has been seen as problematic collection of people that needs to be guided through the transition to adulthood so that they don’t fall into any traps.[^55] If this fails, the youth justice system has to take over and try to get the youth back on track.[^56]

 Not all policy has this view of youth though.
-The report ’’An EU Strategy for Youth’’ from the European Commission has the following to
+The report ”An EU Strategy for Youth” from the European Commission has the following to say:
-say:

 > Young people are not a burdensome responsibility but a critical
 > resource to society which can be mobilised to achieve higher social
 > goals.
 >
-> [
->
-> @EuropeanCommission2009]
+> [^57]

 The Council of Europe share a similar view on youth: